-A correspondent asked about this a couple of weeks ago, and then – mirabile dictu – was able to obtain a PDF by mysterious means.
-The PDF originated in Sydney University library, from whose catalogue I learned that it was published in London by Mansell.
+A couple of weeks ago I obtained further details.
+The information came from Sydney University library, from whose catalogue I learned that it was published in London by Mansell.
 It seems that the “journal” is actually a series of books, published under the imprint of Mansell of London, by none other than Bloomsbury Press (2023 update: who have a webpage about volume 17, with table of contents here.
 ISBN 9781350018747).
 It is a series aimed at engineers, and so naturally shelved away from the sort of material with which we are familiar.
 In fact the series seems to be widely held, and it is merely the rather generic title which makes searching difficult.
 Each volume contains a number of articles.

-Dr Murphy’s article is 44 pages long – can that really be the size of the volume? – and itself is full of interest.
+Dr Murphy’s article is full of interest.
 I learn that the work is illustrated in the manuscripts, with diagrams that may go back to the author but are supposedly corrupt.
 The critical edition of the text does not trouble to reproduce them – no doubt because of the difficulties of printing coloured photographs – but instead has drawings by a modern author, based upon them.